CCGL9058 Global Issues

-This course first explains the socio-cultural, economic and ecological functions of rural areas and how these systems evolved under the process of urbanization.
-It then provides a walk through from the conventional urban-rural divide to the more recent enlightenment of “urban-rural resilience” promoted by the United Nations Sustainable Development Goals.
-The changing role of various policy actors including officials, social entrepreneurs, corporate leaders as well as citizens and their collective actions for rural sustainability attainment will be discussed.
+Students in this course will learn about the socio-cultural, economic and ecological functions of rural areas and how these systems evolved and interacted under the processes of urbanization and globalization.
+Rural management approaches will be discussed investigating into current rural challenges such as disaster relief, planning and management of rural resources, and the governance regime and policy innovation under the recent trend of “urban-rural resilience” promoted by the United Nations Sustainable Development Goals (SDGs).
+The changing role of various policy actors including officials, social entrepreneurs, corporate leaders, villagers as well as the wider public and their collective actions for rural sustainability attainment will also be discussed.

-Overseas case investigations will provide a critical perspective into the range of rural revitalization strategies where the effectiveness of international recognitions, social innovations and collaborative governance models for rural sustainability is examined.
+Overseas case investigations will provide critical perspective into the range of rural revitalization strategies where the effectiveness of international recognitions, place branding, social innovations and collaborative governance models for rural sustainability is examined.